patrickjane/node-hss-skill/README.md

 #### `language` (mandatory)

 A four-letter code string determining your skill's default language.
+If the skill supports more than one language, this property shall be an array (e.g. ["de_DE", "en_GB"]).

 ## Base class functions